 The door bursts open and Mr. Synapse waves excitedly at them, ‘Mersul cu steaua!
 (Going with the star) Hurry!’

-The dinner draws to an end after midnight and it’s time to take their leave…
+The dinner draws to an end and after finishing the meal with tasty cozonac filled with walnut cream, seeds and dried fruit, it’s time to take their leave.

 Taïga holds back her tears, ‘Goodbye, Mom… Promise you’ll call?’

 She trudges out to the backyard with Tramp in her wake, looking for the perfect spot.
+The dog sniffs around his usual bushes, succeeding in peeing on them even though he has marked just about fifty different spots on their way home.
 She lets herself fall backwards into the thick snow, arms and legs flailing to make a snow angel…

 Part I – End of Chapter 17